douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 Navigate your way to the exit door
 Use the arrow/wasd keys to move.
 Use the space key to jump.

+**Level 1**
+As in other levels, the overarching goal is to navigate past enemy AIs (the Roombas) and obstacles (including the killer wall prefabs).

+When the game starts the game object Roomba (green top AI) and ChasingRoomba (red top AI) are facing the player.
+Note that the Roomba game objects are nav mesh agents that use waypoints to patrol and break their patrol when Player is within a certain distance.
+Prior to breaking patrol an animation is shown where the Roomba appears to be aggravated;
+if the Player gets closer it will attack.
+The ChasingRoomba game objects dart at the player when Player is in range via an is trigger collider.

+A game dynamic to note is that the Player can jump on and deactivate the Roomba game object.

+A major obstacle in this level is the killer wall prefab.
+It has an is trigger collider on it that plays a mechanical wall sound when triggered by Player.
+The AudioSource component is added dynamically via Assets\Scripts\KillerWallAudio.cs to reduce computational complexity.
+Each wall prefab includes a child knife game object that is comprised of a handle and blade made from primitive Unity objects.
+The blade has a script attached: Assets\Scripts\KnifeTrigger.cs.
+This script dynamically adds the AudioSource component (to save resources since there are many walls on this level).
+The script also ends the game if Player collides with its is Trigger collider.
+(A separate collider is used to ensure objects do not pass through the wall).
+The wall has a rigid body with is kinematic set to true to support the animation that moves it.

+In terms of design, the right side of the map appears to offer the best path to the door that wins the level.
+However, there are numerous enemy AI on that path.
+Moreover, the user can see the door object through a glass wall.
+This glass wall blocks the door and tempts the player to go right on the more dangerous path.
+If the player moves that way and enters the glass wall corridor, they are met with numerous patrolling Roombas.
+An alternative path is to use the moving cabinets to the left of the glass wall.

+These cabinets are generally an obstacle, but in this level they are meant to be leveraged by the player.
+They move left and right via Assets\Scripts\FileCabinetMover.cs.
+The player should notice when one of them is more to the right so they can jump on the cabinet and then jump over the glass wall.

+Once over the glass wall, the player presses "f" at the button next to the door.
+It opens and they win the level.
+The button script is here: Assets\Scripts\ButtonPressInteraction.cs.
+That script also ensures seamless transitions from one level to the next.

 Known Bugs: